openfoodfacts/.github/docs/decisions/managing-service-dependencies.md

 ### Consequences

 Each project will have a makefile in its root folder with a target named "run".
-This target will fetch any missing dependencies from GitHub into a `DEPS_DIR` directory, change into each of the directories and execute `make -e run`.
-Note it is important to make each directory the working directory when running to ensure that local `.env` files are imported.
+This target will fetch any missing dependencies from GitHub into a `DEPS_DIR` directory, change into each of the directories and execute `make run`.
+Note it is important to make each directory the working directory when running to ensure that local `.env` and `.envrc` files are imported.

 It is suggested that the `DEPS_DIR` is defaulted to a `deps` subfolder under the project that initiated the run, but contributors to multiple projects may want to consider setting it to the parent of the current project so that all projects are cloned on a peer level.